-Introduction:
+Introduction

-This is a general but detailed protocol for creating microfluidic devices out of PDMS (Sylgard 184) using the tools available at SNF.
-This protocol will work for most applications and has been developed over 4 years in Prof. Sindy Tang's microfluidics lab in at Stanford.
+This is a general but detailed protocol for creating microfluidic devices out of PDMS (Sylgard 184) using the tools available at Stanford Nanofabrication Facility (SNF).
+This protocol will work for most applications and has been developed over 4 years in Prof. Sindy Tang's microfluidics lab at Stanford.

-Please read all sub-points in the protocol in order to fully understand the intricacies of working with this seemingly easy to use material!:)
+Please read all sub-points in the protocol in order to fully understand the intricacies of working with this seemingly easy to use material! :)